 The amount you choose to contribute to your 401(k) is deducted from your paycheck before taxes are taken out.
 As a result, you're paying taxes on a smaller portion of your salary and your overall tax rate may be lower.

-2. When you finally pay taxes on your 401(k), it may be at a lower rate
+2. When you finally pay taxes on your 401(k), it may be at a different rate

 Your 401(k) savings is tax-deferred, not tax-free — you will be taxed on the amounts you withdraw in retirement.
-Depending on your tax rate in retirement, so you could end up paying less tax on your savings in the end.
+Depending on your tax rate in retirement, you could end up paying taxes at a different rate than you pay today.
+Tax rates often change over time and your annual income in retirement may also be different than what it is in your working years.

 For instance, if your employer offers a 5-percent match, it means they will contribute the same amount to your account that you do, up to 5 percent of your salary.
 (You may be able to contribute more, but only the first 5 percent will be matched.)